ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/core_team.rst

    **Scientific analysis**

    * Provide the code **for all diagnostics and metrics** that are called.
-   * Standard recipe running on (if possible) all CMIP5 models and corresponding plots that are produced (for the
+   * Standard recipe running on (if possible) all CMIP5 models and corresponding plots that are produced
-   * wiki and the user's guide).
    * Provide the **full set of observations** that allows a sophisticated scientific application of the full standard recipe list (indicate source and if applicable license issues).
-   * Provide **documentation for the observations** on the ESMValTool development team wiki and a reformat routine if the original source does not follow the CMOR standard.
+   * Provide **documentation for the observations** and a reformat routine if the original source does not follow the CMOR standard.

-   **Automated testing (see :numref:`auto_test`)**
+   **Automated testing

    * Provide the **code for automated testing** for the diagnostic set that should be integrated into the
    * *DEVELOPMENT BRANCH* (see section :numref:`annex_b`).